hwaseonchoi/movieapp/README.md

 # MovieApp

 A clean and simple iOS application for managing your personal movie collection and share with your friends.
-Built with Swift and SwiftUI, MovieApp lets you add movies to your collection and view them in a grid layout.
+Built with Swift and SwiftUI, MovieApp lets you search for movies using the TMDB API, add them to your collection with poster images, and manage them with full CRUD operations.

+## Features

+- 🎬 **Movie Search**: Search movies using The Movie Database (TMDB) API
+- 🖼️ **Poster Images**: Display movie posters fetched from TMDB
+- ➕ **Add Movies**: Add movies to your personal collection
+- ✏️ **Edit Movies**: Update movie information
+- 🗑️ **Delete Movies**: Remove movies with confirmation dialog
+- 💾 **Data Persistence**: Movies are saved using UserDefaults

 ## Screenshots

 The app features three main screens:
-- **Home Tab**: Displays your movie collection in a grid layout
+- **Home Tab**: Displays your movie collection in a grid layout with posters
-- **Add Movie Tab**: Form to add new movies to your collection
+- **Add Movie Tab**: Search and add new movies to your collection
 - **Profile Tab**: Placeholder for future user profile features

 ## Technologies